FAQs

 Integrative Behavioral Couple Therapy, the method adopted by Have the Talk Counseling, is a “well-established” evidence-based couple therapy.

-I am a private pay, out-of-network (OON) provider.
+• I am a private pay or out-of-network (OON) provider.
 Although I am not in-network with any insurance companies, I am happy to provide a superbill upon request that you could submit to your insurance company for partial reimbursement of my fees.
 I am not contracted to accept Medicare and you will not be able to submit claims for reimbursement to Medicare.

 Please do not hesitate to contact me with questions about this!